Frequently asked questions

 A: Composers who do not wish to work collaboratively; are not interested in forming lasting, meaningful artistic relationships; and are not respectful of all musical styles and backgrounds are discouraged from applying to Connecticut Summerfest.

-A: Tuition for those accepted is $1400, which we are proud to say decreases every single season!
-Connecticut Summerfest embarked on our long-term Tuition Free Initiative, generously kickstarted by a 2020 Impact Award from the Eileen Weiser Fund at the EXCEL Lab, University of Michigan.
+A: Tuition for those accepted is $1375, which we are proud to say decreases every single season!
+Connecticut Summerfest embarked on our long-term Tuition Free Initiative, generously kickstarted by a 2020 Impact Award from the EXCEL Lab at the University of Michigan.
+Tuition also covers meals and housing for the duration of the festival.

 Q: Although Connecticut Summerfest has a pay-what-you-wish application fee, why is the suggested fee $30?